 Special educational needs and provision at our school can be considered under four broad areas:

 ● Sensory and/or physical

 Many children and young people who have SEN may have a disability – that is ‘a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’.
 This definition includes sensory impairments and long-term health conditions.
 Where a disabled child requires special educational provision they will also be covered by the SEN definition.
-Mrs Fawkner is our Designated Teacher for Looked after Children whose job it is to ensure that staff understand the implications for those children who are looked after and have SEND.

 Children are identified at our school as having SEND through a variety of ways which may include some of the following:

 ● Cycle of Assess, Plan, Do and Review: including classroom-based assessment, tracking individual child’s progress over time, planning and high quality teaching adapted to meet individual needs, reviewing impact

 ● Concerns raised by a member of staff and/or by a parent